Demerara: Conquest and reconquest

-In 1781, the American revolution induced the Dutch Republic to join with the Bourbon side against the British, a large fleet under Admiral Lord Rodney's command was sent to the West Indies, and after having made some seizures in the Caribbean Islands, a squadron was detached to take possession of the colonies of Essequibo and Demerara, which was accomplished without even a fight.
+In 1781, the American revolution induced the Dutch Republic to join with the Bourbon side against the British.
+A large fleet under Admiral Lord Rodney's command was sent to the West Indies, and after having made some seizures in the Caribbean Islands, a squadron was detached to take possession of the colonies of Essequibo and Demerara, which was accomplished without even a fight.
 The previous year, the colony produced 10,000 hogsheads of sugar, 5,000,000 pounds coffee and 800,000 pounds cotton.

 In 1782 the French took possession of the whole of the Dutch settlements, compelling Gov. Robert Kingston to surrender.
 The opinion of the Dutch newspapers varied.
 The Leeuwarder Courant called it the loss of our Demerary, while the Hollandsche historische courant described it as a pleasant reconquest.
-The peace of Paris, which occurred in 1783, restored these territories to the Dutch.
+The Treaty of Paris (1783) restored these territories to the Dutch.

 The British recaptured Demerara, Essequibo, and Berbice in 1796.
 A deal was struck with the colony: all laws and customs could remain, and the citizens were equal to British subjects.
 Any government official who swore loyalty to the British crown could remain in function.
 They returned the colony to the Dutch in 1802 under the terms of the Peace of Amiens, but re-took control of it a year later.

 On 28 April 1812, the British combined the colonies of Demerara and Essequibo into the colony of Demerara-Essequibo.
 They were ceded to Britain on 13 August 1814.
 On 20 November 1815, the Netherlands ratified the agreement.